+The deadliest virus, infectious diseases, attacks the respiratory system.
 The lungs are one of the most important organs of the human body.
-If someone’s lungs are damaged, that person can die from it can’t breathe.
+If someone’s lungs are damaged, that person can die from it because they can’t breathe.
 That is why one must always look after the health of his lungs, including from virus threats.
-The following is 5 Deadliest Virus Infectious Diseases Attack The Respiratory System :
+The following is 5 Deadliest Viruses.
+Infectious diseases attack the respiratory system.

 This is a disease that is currently horrendous in the world.
 Disease COVID-19 is caused by a SARS virus variant named SARS-CoV-2.
 This virus first appeared in Wuhan city in December 2019 before it became widespread and became a global-scale epidemic such as now.
 The virus that causes COVID-19 is thought to have originally originated from bats before then infecting humans.
 Since its appearance, this virus then infected thousands of people throughout the world.
 Major cities in various parts of the world to implement a quarantine policy (lockdown) to limit the spread of this virus between humans.

 COVID-19 has a mortality rate of 2.3% in sufferers.
 Even though it looks low, COVID-19 still cannot be underestimated eyes because they were attacked by this virus when previously suffering health problems have a much higher risk of dying due to COVID-19.
 Because COVID-19 is a relatively new virus, it doesn’t exist yet proven treatment for treating this disease.
 They which initially contracted the virus that causes COVID-19 will reveal symptoms such as dry cough, fever, and difficulty breathing.